threefoldfoundation/info_threefold/src/farming/farming_calculator/farming_calculator.md

 - ThreeFold Technology is not working
   - _FACT: The technology is already working today_
 - The ThreeFold token does not appreciate in value
-  - _Unlikely The cloud business by itself is growing and with increasing updat of the TF Grid as an alternative to the oligolopies there will be token scarsity._
+  - _Unlikely: The cloud business by itself is growing and with increasing update of the TF Grid as an alternative to the large cloud vendors there will be token scarsity._
-  - _The ThreeFold_Council can make changes the business model to create more scarsity (burn a higher percentage of the tokens)._
+  - _The ThreeFold_Council can make changes the business model to create more scarsity (e.g. burn a higher percentage of the tokens)._
 - Digital Currencies become illegal
-  - _Unlikely: This is not really possible because TFT has a utility - TFT represents  unit of compute and storage capacity._
+  - _Unlikely: TFT has a utility - TFT represents  unit of compute and storage capacity._
   - _Even if this would happen despite all logic, then normal FIAT currencies can be used.
 The token is only a effective means of value exchange._

 ## Calculator